akrzemi1/OptionalOwner/README.md

 ## Overview

-Class template `optional_owner` has no default constructor.
-You initialize it by either providing a reference or a `std::unique_ptr`.
+You initialize `optional_owner` by either providing a reference or a `std::unique_ptr`.
 In the former case the `optional_owner` doesn't own the resource: it is just like a raw pointer or a reference.
 In the latter case, it does own the pointer, and will call the appropriate deleter when its life-time ends.

+Class template `optional_owner` also has a default constructor, for the purposes of deferred initialization.
+You can subsequently move-assign to it an initialized `optional_owner`.

 You get to the pointed-to object by pointer-like interface: contextual conversion to bool and poerators `->~ and `*`.